lalitx17/UAVPathOptimizer/ALGORITHM.md

 ## Intuition
 This algorithm builds directly on the classical A* pathfinding algorithm.
 A* relies on a single heuristic to guide the search, but for UAVs flying in dense cities a single heuristic is not enough.
 UAVs must balance multiple objectives such as keeping a safe distance from buildings, aligning with the overall goal direction, and navigating efficiently across large-scale maps.
 To address this, the algorithm runs **multiple heuristics in parallel**: one for distance, one for clearance from obstacles, one for global progress using landmarks, and one for bearing alignment.

 Simply running multiple heuristics is not sufficient.
-Different heuristics are useful in different regions of the city, so we introduce a **scheduling algorithm based on multi-armed bandits**.
+Different heuristics are useful in different regions of the city, so I introduce a **scheduling algorithm based on multi-armed bandits**.
 This scheduler learns in real time which heuristic is performing best for the current environment and chooses accordingly.
 The result is a planner that adapts its decision-making to the unique challenges of each area while still maintaining the safety guarantees of A*.

 ## Explanation
-We implemented **Bandit Multi-Heuristic A*** (BMHA*), an algorithm that leverages multiple search heuristics simultaneously:
+I implemented **Bandit Multi-Heuristic A*** (BMHA*), an algorithm that leverages multiple search heuristics simultaneously:
 - **Anchor Queue (Admissible):** Ensures safety and guarantees optimal or near-optimal solutions.
 - **Clearance-Aware Queue:** Prefers paths with greater distance from obstacles for smoother and safer flights.
 - **Landmark Queue:** Uses pre-computed distances to corner landmarks to estimate progress efficiently.